 The responsive grant process enables Cullen Foundation to gain a better understanding of applicant organizations and learn about the needs of the individuals served.
 Ultimately the process results in investments in strong education organizations aligned with our stated mission and focus areas.

-In Education, we seek applications from organizations offering out-of-school-time and/or in-school academic programming.
+In Education, we seek applications from organizations offering Supplemental Academic Programs (SAP).
 All programs should have direct academic outcomes, be evidence-based, and primarily serve economically disadvantaged students.
 Programs must support students from multiple schools.